 Q. After reading your updated study on the seven churches of Rev. 2-3 I have a question.
 How can a true believer be lukewarm?
 Is that even possible?

-I think we’d all be surprised to realize how compartmentalized our lives are.
-Some of those compartments include a space for God, but most don’t.
+I don’t think a true believer can become lukewarm, but many have had times when they’ve been dangerously close to it.
 That’s why the Lord told us to focus on seeking His kingdom and His righteousness and not to worry about earthly things (Matt.6:31-34).
-It’s also why Paul warned us not to conform to the pattern of this world but to be transformed by the renewing of our minds (Romans 12:2), and to fix our eyes not on what is seen but on what is unseen.
+It’s why Paul warned us not to conform to the pattern of this world but to be transformed by the renewing of our minds (Romans 12:2), and to fix our eyes not on what is seen but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal (2 Cor.
 4:18).

-One of the biggest challenges we face as believers is to avoid taking our relationship with the Lord for granted, putting Him on the shelf like a child would do with a toy he no longer plays with but still wants to keep.
+One of the biggest challenges we face as believers is to avoid taking our relationship with the Lord for granted, because if we do we risk putting Him on the shelf like a child would do with a toy he no longer plays with but still wants to keep.